 7. Clean and repair upholstery as needed

-Sand, mud, even mucky water accumulates constantly on upholstery.
+Sand, mud and even mucky water accumulates constantly on upholstery.
 Plus, the longer it sits, the more cleaning and scrubbing is required.

 So, maintaining your upholstery is something you want to stay on top of.